rizkiarm/grid-universe/docs/design/systems_lifecycle.md

 # Systems Lifecycle

-This page provides a deep dive into the full lifecycle of systems executed per step(), why the order matters, what each stage consumes/produces, and how to safely add your own systems.
-It also covers per-substep vs per-step timing, the role of prev_position and trail, and practical diagnostics.
+This page provides a deep dive into the full lifecycle of systems executed per `step()`, why the order matters, what each stage consumes/produces, and how to safely add your own systems.
+It also covers per-substep vs per-step timing, the role of `prev_position` and `trail`, and practical diagnostics.

 Contents